CGLemon/Sayuri/README.md

 * [Ray](https://github.com/kobanium/Ray), may be strongest open source engine before the 2016s.

 I had implemented this ancient technique.
 Merge the MM patterns based and the DCNN based technique to provide widely dynamic strength.

+* This part had been removed since August, 2023.
+The engine does not support no-DCNN mode.

 ### The Gumbel learning